Taekyoon/samsung_tutorial_in_earily_jan/README.md

 ------------------------------------------------------------------------------------------------------------
 ## Getting Started
-You need to do following instrunction to build this project environment
+You need to do following instrunctions to build this project environment

 ```bash
 $ git clone https://github.com/Taekyoon/samsung_tutorial_in_earily_jan.git